 Agricultural Economist (MA) and MBA in Business Sociology, specialized in: Project design, management, monitoring and evaluation; Business Development Services for SMEs; Private Sector Development, and Entrepreneurship Develop.
 Dutch citizen, born in 1957, she has gained extensive experience in various parts of the world, and particularly in Africa, running projects for UNIDO (13 years), UNDP (5 years), ITC, TFOC, ILO, World Bank and Asian Development Bank.
 She is fluent in English, French, Dutch and partly in Spanish and German.

-Centre for Development Research – BOKU
+Institute for Development Research – BOKU

 GOAL Network has a consultative agreement with United Nations Industrial Development Organization (UNIDO) since 2004.